Eddie7145/Eddie7145/README.md

 ![Blackodes_2_copy](https://user-images.githubusercontent.com/98083831/197086258-749f4cb0-0b71-4c50-b5f8-f9ba24fbc8ca.png)
-- 👋 Hi, my name is Adindu Amarachukwu Chizitere a.k.a The Blac_koder.
+- 👋 Hi, my name is Adindu Amarachukwu Chizitere a.k.a The Blackoder.
 - 👀 I’m a lover of art, music, creativity, and culture.
 I love to see things and the world in a different way, in a way where the possibilities are endless
 - and all you have to do is forge your path and face those possibilities head on regardless of what comes your way.
 - 🌱 I’m currently undergoing and internship program at ALX Africa, and I believe the journey just began.